Whisk(e)y

 Yes, you probably guessed by now that the latest Glenfiddich, is like it’s previous siblings well worth buying.

-across a Glenfiddich that was not worth buying, and in most cases was not worth the price.
+Thus far on my rather long and winding whisky journey, I have yet to come across a Glenfiddich that was not worth buying, and in most cases was not worth the price.
 To be fair there are some that are beyond my price range, to buy a whole bottle, but not to buy a dram, so no excuses, try them all.

 This Glenfiddich is exclusive to the United States and is a celebration of the shared history of American and Scotch whisk(e)y, and the American oak ex-bourbon barrels that are the backbone of the single malt Scotch whisky industry.